 - Determine corrective actions to reach the goal at (or before) your deadline.

-The easiest approach is to use EHS metrics in step one of the gap analyses, defining your overall objective.
-Then, use a mixture of qualitative and quantitative goals in step three to direct your entire operation towards an EHS metric-driven outcome.
+The easiest approach is to use EHS metrics in step one, defining your overall objective.
+Then, use a mixture of qualitative and quantitative goals in step three.
+This will direct your entire operation towards an EHS metric-driven outcome.

 If you need help getting started, consider this example of how you can use gap analysis to improve your site’s EHS performance.